 There are also requirements that apply to all students across the fields:

-Beginning in Fall 2016, all incoming students must take PS 292A in the fall quarter of their first year;
+Beginning in Fall 2016, all incoming students must take PS 292A “Introduction to Political Inquiry” in the fall quarter of their first year;

 Beginning in Fall 2016, all incoming students must take two two-quarter field seminars.
 One field seminar should be in your first major field and one in another substantive field (which may or may not be your second major field.)
 You must pass the preliminary exam in your first major field.
-Both field seminars and the preliminary exam must be completed in your first two years in the program.
+Both field seminars and the preliminary exam are generally completed in the student’s first year; they must be completed by the end of the second year in the program.

-All students are required to take at least 16 graded courses, and PS 292A which is offered on a pass/fail basis.
+All students are required to take at least 16 graded courses, in addition to PS 292A.
 Specifically, you must have:

 4 courses in each of your 2 major fields (that is, at least two courses beyond the two-quarter field seminars.)